coolbeatz71/sendIT-rest-api/README.md

 5. **POST** /parcels   `parcelName, description, pickupLocation, destination, weight`
 6. **PUT** /parcels/:parcelId/destination   `destination`
 7. **PUT** /parcels/:parcelId/cancel    : `doesnt have body params`

-### Protected route

-Some routes for both the user and admin are protected and require respective **Authorization** Header to be set in the request.
-The Authorization is of type `Bearer ${ token }`.
-And the token can be found in the folder named `files` that save user and admin informations.

-#### Examples
- - admin: `Bearer a47aa345465ef64919f8a268803f9f389bdb5986ecf8eaf61b3004e18644c9ca`
- - user: `Bearer a41f8a8dbb67735da4d0f1ac100975ea3dc1409b022d4043d8584f0a18c3efbe`